-- Define Specific Objectives: The facilitator, in partnership with stakeholders, set all the objectives as well as a list of items which is then distributed to other developers and participants to understand and review.
-This objective contains elements like the scope of this projected system, its potential outcome, technical specification required, etc.
+- Define Specific Objectives: The facilitator, in partnership with stakeholders, sets all the objectives and a list of items, which is then distributed to other developers and participants to understand and review.
+This objective contains elements like the scope of this projected system, its potential outcome, technical specifications required, etc.

-- Session Preparation: The facilitator is solely responsible for this preparation where all relevant data is collected and sent to other members before time.
-For better insight, research carried out to know about the system requirement better and gather all the necessary information for development.
+- Session Preparation: The facilitator is solely responsible for this preparation, where all relevant data is collected and sent to other members before time.
+For better insight, research is carried out to know the system requirement better and gather all the necessary information for development.

-- Session Conduct: Here the facilitator is accountable to identify those issues which have to be working out for making the system error-free.
+- Session Conduct: Here, the facilitator is accountable for identifying those issues that have to be working out to make the system error-free.
 Here the facilitator will serve as a participant but will not have a say regarding any information.